 - that the assumptions and proposals in the application are consistent with the council’s long term strategy and financial management policies set out in the council’s planning documents and annual budget.

 For the 2017/18 rating year councils have until 31 May 2017 to apply for a higher cap.
-To date we have received an application from Pyrenees Shire Council.
-The application is below.
+We received five applications which are below.

 |Higher cap being sought (including Minister’s rate cap)|